-Policy P.P8 Avoiding discharges of specific products and waste
+Policy P.P8 Avoiding discharges of specific products and waste Avoid discharges to freshwater and coastal water, including where this is via the stormwater network, of:

-Avoid discharges to freshwater and coastal water, including where this is via the stormwater network, of:
+- (a) chemical cleaning products, paint, solvents, fuels and coolant, oil, wet cement products and drill cooling water, or - (b) animal effluent from an animal effluent storage facility or from an area where animals are confined, or - (c) untreated industrial or trade waste, or - (d) untreated organic waste or leachate from storage of organic material.

-- (a) chemical cleaning products, paint, solvents, fuels and coolant, oil, wet cement products and drill cooling water, or - (b) animal effluent from an animal effluent storage facility or from an area where animals are confined, or - (c) untreated industrial or trade waste, or - untreated organic waste or leachate from storage of organic material.
+Policy P.P9: General stormwater policy to achieve the target attribute states and coastal water objectives

-Policy P.P9: General stormwater policy to achieve the target attribute states and coastal water objectives improved where degraded, including in the relevant part Freshwater Management Unit or coastal water management unit, in order for the coastal water objectives and target attribute states to be met by the timeframes set out in Tables 9.1 and 9.2.
+Stormwater discharges to a surface water body or coastal water, or into or onto land in a manner that may enter freshwater or coastal water, are managed so that the baseline water quality state for copper and zinc is maintained, or improved where degraded, including in the relevant part Freshwater Management Unit or coastal water management unit, in order for the coastal water objectives and target attribute states to be met by the timeframes set out in Tables 9.1 and 9.2.
 For the harbour arm catchments, this will include meeting the copper and zinc load reductions set out in Table 9.3.